DataDog/integrations-core/twemproxy/README.md

 Track overall and per-pool stats on each of your twemproxy servers.
 This Agent check collects metrics for client and server connections and errors, request and response rates, bytes in and out of the proxy, and more.

 ## Setup

-Follow the instructions below to install and configure this check for an Agent running on a host.
-For containerized environments, see the [Autodiscovery Integration Templates][1] for guidance on applying these instructions.

 ### Installation

 The Agent's Twemproxy check is included in the [Datadog Agent][2] package, so you don't need to install anything else on your Twemproxy servers.

 ### Configuration
+#### Host

+Follow the instructions below to configure this check for an Agent running on a host.
+For containerized environments, see the [Containerized](#containerized) section.

 1. Edit the `twemproxy.d/conf.yaml` file in the `conf.d/` folder at the root of your [Agent's configuration directory][3].
 See the [sample twemproxy.d/conf.yaml][4] for all available configuration options: